fahad-zfr/fahad-zfr/README.md

 ## 🚀 About Me

-💼 Passionate about building scalable web & mobile applications and always eager to explore the latest trends in tech.
+💼 Passionate about building scalable web applications and always eager to explore the latest trends in tech.

 📱 Specializing in end-to-end development from UI/UX to backend architecture & deployment.